NuttaneeKnight/ServiceNow/servicePortal.md

 - Profile, hn_profile
 - follow the same lay out with the user profile widget
 - Go to Page Route Maps
+- Create NEW
+- HelpNow user_profile to hn_profile
+- Add HelpNow to SErvice Portal list
+- Route from - user_profile
+- Route to - hn_profile
+- mark as active